QuantEcon/lecture-source-py/source/rst/numpy.rst

     f(x)                # Passing the same vector x as in the previous example

-However, this approach doesn't always obtain the same speed as a more carefully crafted vectorized function
+However, this approach doesn't always obtain the same speed as a more carefully crafted vectorized function.

 Comparisons